tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://www.theparisreview.org/blog/2019/06/27/the-queer-crime-that-launched-the-beats/ para 12

-In fact, the twenty-two-year-old Kerouac, according to the biographer Ellis Amburn, was struggling with his own sexual desires that summer, torn between his feeling for Lucien Carr and pressure to marry the wealthy Edie Parker. <mark>Kammerer had become intensely jealous when both Kerouac and Allen Ginsberg competed for Carr’s affection.
-Ultimately, Kerouac and Carr formed a close relationship.</mark> Kerouac affectionately called Lucien “Lou,” and Carr returned such affections with his usual impertinence, calling Jack his “has-been queen.”
+In fact, the twenty-two-year-old Kerouac, according to the biographer Ellis Amburn, was struggling with his own sexual desires that summer, torn between his feeling for Lucien Carr and pressure to marry the wealthy Edie Parker. <mark>Kammerer had become intensely jealous when both Kerouac and Allen Ginsberg competed for Carr's affection.
+Ultimately, Kerouac and Carr formed a close relationship.</mark> Kerouac affectionately called Lucien "Lou," and Carr returned such affections with his usual impertinence, calling Jack his "has-been queen."

 </from>
 </compare>